talkol/spiderman/README.md

 The file hand.js is based on a component from [A-Frame](https://github.com/aframevr/aframe) which is release under the [MIT license](https://github.com/aframevr/aframe/blob/master/LICENSE)

-And lastly, thanks to [@Galadirith](https://github.com/Galadirith) who [helped](https://github.com/talkol/spiderman/issues/2) iron out everything missing from the credits
+Thanks to [@Galadirith](https://github.com/Galadirith) who helped iron out everything missing from the credits

+Also, thanks to [Felix](https://github.com/felixtrz) for updating the assets.